ropensci-archive/roweb2/content/technotes/2020-04-04-trying-to-insert-citations/index.md

-Through the helpful feedback from the ROpenSci community, the package has recently passed software review and a supporting article was recently published in the Journal of Open Source Software [^Lau2020], in which you can find more details about the package.
+Through the helpful feedback from the ROpenSci community[^ropensci], the package has recently passed software review and a supporting article was recently published in the Journal of Open Source Software [^Lau2020], in which you can find more details about the package.
 The package is